 33. Kayak on Lake Moraine in Banff, Canada

 Of all of the places in this world that I have been, Banff National Park in Canada might just be the prettiest.
-With crystal blue mountain lakes that are so blue that you don’t believe they are real until you see them with your own eyes and mountains that are snow-capped year round, Banff is an outdoor enthusiast’s dream.
+With crystal blue mountain lakes that are so blue that you don’t believe they are real until you see them with your own eyes and mountains that are snow-capped year-round, Banff is an outdoor enthusiast’s dream.

 Established in 1885, Banff is Canada’s first national park, and the third national park to be established in this world.
 It is also a UNESCO World Heritage Site, so 20,000 square kilometers of this beautiful Canadian Rockies wilderness is protected.
-Which means that there are a lot of beautiful lakes to explore in the park.
+This means that there are a lot of beautiful lakes to explore in the park.
 However, the most beautiful has to be Moraine Lake, which sits just outside of the town of Lake Louise.

 Lake Louise may get all of the accolades because of the beautiful Fairmont Chateau Lake Louise that was built on the lake, but Moraine Lake is even prettier.
 It sits in the Valley of the Ten Peaks, so its crystal blue waters are completely surrounded by mountains.
 When you are on the lake, you feel like you are the only person in the world.
 If you would like to plan a visit, I suggest you start by reviewing my Banff National Park Visitor’s Guide.